rfc-editor-drafts/rfc10005/README.md

-# base-template
+# Publication repo for RFC 10005

-Base template repository for drafts
+See https://www.rfc-editor.org/info/rfc10005/ for the most current information related to this document.